brenderbee/stash-clone/README.md

 1. As a user, I want to see all of the teapots available for purchase.
 (MET)
 2. As a user, I want to click a teapot and see a summary of that teapot.
 (MET)
 3. As a user, I want to see the price of a selected teapot.
 (MET)
-4. As a user, I want to add a teapot to my shopping cart.
+4. As a user, I want to add a teapot to my shopping cart from the quickview modal.
+(MET)
+5. As a user, I want to add a teapot to my shopping cart from the detail view.
 (FUTURE FEATURE)
-5. As a user, I want to be able to add multiple teapots to my shopping chart.
+6. As a user, I want to be able to add multiple teapots to my shopping chart.
+(MET via quickview)
+7. As a user, I want to see my shopping cart update when a new teapot is added to it.
+(MET via quickview)
+8. As a user, I want to sort the available teapots by price (ascending and descending).
 (FUTURE FEATURE)
-6. As a user, I want to see my shopping cart update when a new teapot is added to it.
+9. As a user, I want to sort the available teapots by best-selling.
 (FUTURE FEATURE)
-7. As a user, I want to sort the available teapots by price (ascending and descending).
-8. As a user, I want to sort the available teapots by best-selling.
+10. As a user, I want to sort the available teapots by rating.
 (FUTURE FEATURE)
-9. As a user, I want to sort the available teapots by rating.
+11. As a user, I want to delete items from shopping cart.
 (FUTURE FEATURE)

 ### License
 Copyright (c) 2018 ****_Brenda Franco_****